materialsproject/fireworks/docs/installation_tutorial.rst

 .. note:: FireWorks automatically detects what type of format you're writing and reading from based on the extension.
 Both JSON and YAML are fully supported.
 Of course, if you're using Python, there may not be any need to use files at all!

-The code above generally does not use a lot of the optional arguments to keep the examples clean and simple.
-You might try experimenting with some of the options - for example, to set up logging or control the parameters of rapid-fire mode.
+The code above generally does not use a lot of the optional arguments to keep the examples looking clean and sharp.
+You might experiment with some of the options - for example, to set up logging when initializing the LaunchPad or control the parameters of rapid-fire mode.

 Next steps
 ==========